The State of the U.S. Primary Care Workforce

 Health Professional Shortage Areas (HPSAs): Where the Gaps Are Greatest

 Even beyond state-level disparities, a more urgent picture emerges in areas officially designated as Health Professional Shortage Areas (HPSAs).
-As of 2024, more than 7,500 regions across the country meet the federal criteria for a primary care shortage.
-Together, these areas are home to roughly 75 million people — nearly one in every five Americans.
+As of December 2025, 8,466 regions across the country meet the federal criteria for a primary care shortage.
+Together, these areas are home to roughly 92 million people — approximately 27% of the U.S. population.

 As more primary care physicians approach retirement, nurse practitioners and physician assistants are playing a larger role in maintaining access.
 Primary care has a higher percentage of aging providers than many other fields, and fewer new physicians are entering the pipeline to replace them.

-By 2037, projections show that nurse practitioners in primary care will exceed demand by over 66,000 full-time equivalents.
-Physician assistants are expected to maintain a closer balance, with a projected surplus of about 460.
+By 2038, projections show that nurse practitioners in primary care will exceed demand by over 72,910 full-time equivalents.
+Physician assistants are also expected to see a surplus, with a projected excess of about 6,660.
 Many of these providers are also willing to work in areas that struggle to attract physicians.
-Nearly 44% of PAs have expressed interest in rural practice, and over half are open to working in federally designated shortage area, a critical factor in expanding access where it’s needed most.
+Nearly 44% of PAs have expressed interest in rural practice, and over half are open to working in federally designated shortage areas, a critical factor in expanding access where it’s needed most.

 Looking Ahead: Forecasting the Future of the Primary Care Workforce

-By 2037, the United States is expected to face a shortage of 87,150 full-time primary care physicians.
-All core specialties — family medicine, internal medicine, pediatrics, and geriatrics are projected to fall below what’s needed to meet patient demand.
+By 2038, the United States is expected to face a shortage of 70,610 full-time primary care physicians.
+All core specialties — family medicine, internal medicine, pediatrics, and geriatrics, are projected to fall below what's needed to meet patient demand.

-• Internal Medicine and Geriatrics: Supply expected to meet only around 77% of demand
+• Geriatrics: Supply expected to meet only 84% of demand

 The current state of the primary care workforce reflects both progress and persistent strain.
 While the number of practicing physicians remains steady, growth has not kept pace with demand, and large portions of the workforce are nearing retirement.
 Geographic disparities continue to limit access in many parts of the country, particularly in rural and underserved areas.
 At the same time, nurse practitioners and physician assistants are playing a larger role, helping to extend care where physician shortages are most acute.